-- *An 8 ounce can of canned sliced mushrooms, drained and well-rinsed, can also be used.
+- Mushrooms and leek: An 8 ounce can of canned sliced mushrooms, drained and well-rinsed, can also be used.
 If you are not concerned with FODMAPs, substitute white button mushrooms for the king oyster mushrooms and 1 medium chopped onion for the leek if desired.

-- **To separate the cream from a can of full-fat coconut milk, stick a can of coconut milk in the fridge the night before you make the recipe.
-When you're ready to add it, open the can and skim the thick cream off the top of the can into a measuring cup until you've measured out 1/2 cup.
+- Coconut cream: To separate the cream from a can of full-fat coconut milk, stick the can in the fridge the night before you make the recipe.
+When you're ready to add it, open the can and skim the thick cream off the top of the can into a measuring cup until you've measured out ½ cup.
 You can also buy canned coconut cream separately.